SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 }
 ```

-## Notes

 **Note:** The optional style changes that are introduced in minor versions are typically included by default in the following major release.

-**Note:** In Spartacus 1.x, style versioning was managed with the optional `Calydon` theme, which was used to add new style rules into the style layer.
-The new versioning technique for Spartacus 2.x makes this theme-based versioning technique obsolete.
-As a result, the `Calydon` theme is no longer used or supported in Spartacus 2.x.

 ## CSS Technology